Olivierrd/IASD_master/Computer Vision/README.md

 The project was written in collaboration with Maxime Talarmain.
 The project_DL_image.py python file gathers all experiments.
 It is possible to reproduce all experiments using data availaible through the data link.
-Besides the log folder helps to visulaize all experiments using tensorboard.
+Besides the log folder helps to visualize all experiments using tensorboard.

 Expriments are divided in two parts.